JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 If you've read about [the Rslt](docs/the-rslt.md), you know how to define `Expr`s.
-To add them to a `Rslt` using the UI, you'll only need one extra symbols: `/add` (or `/a`).
+To add them to a `Rslt` using the UI, you'll only need one extra symbol: `/add` (or `/a`).

+(The `/add` symbol is not actually part of the Hash language;
+it's part of the [UI language](../ui.md), which is even simpler than Hash.)

 For instance, `/add Kurt #played guitar` creates a "played" relationship between "Kurt" and "guitar".
 If any of those things ("Kurt", or "guitar", or the "_ played _" relationship) didn't exist before, they do now.

-(Because I feel like writing out the word `/add` is too much work, there are 2-character abbreviations available for every common keyword.
-See the "abbreviations" file in the documentation.)
+(`/add` can also be written more briefly, as `/a`.
+Check the in-app help to find all the abbrevations available for any keyword.)

 ## Special characters, quotes and escape characters

+(If your phrases are all alphanumeric you don't need to know any of this.)

-Hash uses the following special characters: `# & | / \ ( )`.
+Hash uses the following special characters: `# / ( ) \"`.
-Most of them are only used for querying, as explained in the rest of this document.
-However, when adding (not querying for) data in a `Rslt`, one has to be aware of them.
+The `#` symbol, as we have seen, is used to join expressions into relationships.
+Parentheses are used to group Hash expressions --
+`a # (b # c)` means something different from `(a # b) # c`.

+The `/` symbol identifies keywords.
+Every keyword except `#` must be prefixed by `/`.
+If a word starts with `/` and is not a keyword,
+Hode will throw an error.

-To enter a `Phrase` involving any of those special characters, just enclose it in parentheses.
+To use any of the special symbols in a phrase, just enclose the phrase in quotation marks.
-Within those parentheses,
-if you need to write a literal quotation mark or `\` character, you can do so by "escaping" it, that is, by putting a `\` in front of it.
+That's what is special about quotation marks.

+To make a quotation mark part of a phrase, precede the quotation mark with the ordinary escape character '\', and wrap the phrase in quotation marks.
-For instance,
+For instance, if I want to add the relationship
-`"I said, \"Hi!\" (It was easy.)"` is a valid `Phrase`.
-The parentheses don't need escaping, because they are inside quotation marks.
-The inner quotation marks do need escaping, though.
-(Otherwise the parser would think you were done writing the phrase when it encountered the quotation mark to the left of `Hi`).
+`the Declaration of Independence #says "all men are created equal"`, I would write this:
+`/add the Declaration of Independence #says "\"all men are created equal\""`,

 # Querying a RSLT with Hash

-Querying is a little more complex than writing, because we query for multiple expressions at once.
+Querying is a little more complex than writing, because a query can specify multiple expressions at once.
-We still use the same language, Hash, but we introduce a few "reserved words".
+We still use the same language, Hash, but we introduce a few keywords.
-Each of them is preceded by the `/` symbol.

-Every query starts with the symbol `/find` (or `/f`).
+Every search starts with the symbol `/find` (or `/f`).
+This, again, is not part of the Hash language, but rather the dead-simple [UI language](../ui.md).

 ## Basic queries

-### Query for a Phrase by writing it
+### Query for a `Phrase` by writing it

 `/find bob` will display the `Expr` "bob", if it is present.
 This is good for two things:
 determining whether it's in the database, and finding its address.

-### Query for a Hash expression by, again, writing it
+### Query for a `Rel` expression by writing it

 For instance,
-`/find bob #flattered alice` will search for and return the `Expr` `bob #flattered alice`, if it is present.
+`/find bob #flattered alice` will search for and return the `Rel` `bob #flattered alice`, if it is present.